vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Offerings to the dead, in the domestic ritual,

-427-9; in the Crauta ritual, 429-32.
+427-9; in the Śrauta ritual, 429-32.
 Oldenberg, H., judgement of Indian philo-

 sophy, 599, n.
 1; views of, cited, passim.
 Ollae, revered by Arval Brethren, 269, n.
 5. Omens, 366, n.
 1, 390, 391.